moov-io/iso8583-connection/README.md

 connection back to the pool.
 But don't close the connection directly as the pool will remove it from the pool of connections only when connection is closed by the server.
 It does it using `ConnectionClosedHandler`.

+### Configuration of the Pool

+Following options are supported:

+* `ReconnectWait` sets the time to wait after first re-connect attempt
+* `ErrorHandler` is called in a goroutine with the errors that can't be returned to the caller (from other goroutines)
+* `MinConnections` is the number of connections required to be established when we connect the pool
+* `ConnectionsFilter` is a function to filter connections in the pool for `Get`, `IsDegraded` or `IsUp` methods

 ## Benchmark